Local legislators secure funding in state budget for Southborough Public Safety Complex

 “I know the new public safety facility is a priority for residents and an important and needed upgrade that will help Southborough Police and Fire fulfill their missions,” Dykema said.
 “I’m so pleased we were able to secure these funds that will help with planning and construction and defray some of the cost to town residents.”

-“I want to applaud Representative Dykema for her leadership in securing this funding in the House,” said Senator Eldridge.
+“I want to applaud Representative Dykema for her leadership in securing this funding in the House,” Eldridge said.
 “These new public safety facilities will improve operations and better meet the needs of the departments as well as all Southborough residents.”

 Eldridge and Dykema have also filed legislation to authorize the transfer of land for the new facility from St. Mark’s to the town of Southborough.
 The legislation recently had a public hearing and awaits a report out of committee.